 Red Raspberry Production

+Raspberry production can be a good fit for small farms, as a small planting of raspberries can provide significant income and equipment needs are quite modest.
+Raspberry plantings should fruit for at least five years and occasionally produce for more than ten years.
+However, raspberries should be considered a “high stakes” crop.
 Initial investment in a planting is relatively high, good management skills are needed to produce a quality product, and substantial labor is required.
 Costs involved in establishment are primarily those related to land preparation, planting, and installation of a trellis and irrigation system.
-Raspberries also have a short shelf life and a short marketing season, but demand for raspberries is usually excellent and high prices can be obtained.
+Raspberries also have a short shelf life, but demand for raspberries is usually excellent and high prices can be obtained.

 Raspberries come in two basic types: red and black.
 Yellow raspberries are a mutation of red or black raspberries, and purple raspberries are a cross between red and black raspberries.
 Red raspberries have chilling requirements that limit their production to cooler regions of the United States.
 An estimated 75 percent of all domestically grown raspberries are of the red variety, and most of these are processed.

 Fresh-market raspberries usually are sold in half-pint clamshells (hinged plastic containers).
 Six basic marketing alternatives are available to the raspberry grower: wholesale markets, cooperatives, local retailers, roadside stands, pick-your-own operations, and processing firms.
-Because they are so perishable, red raspberries are well suited to roadside stands and pick-your-own operations, where the postharvest time spent in the "pipeline" from the producer to the consumer is short.
+Because raspberries are so perishable, they are well suited to marketing channels where a short period of time is spent in the “pipeline” from the producer to the consumer, such as roadside stands and pick-your-own operations.

 Depending on your location, processors may or may not be a marketing option.
-Traditional processors are less likely to contract with small-acreage growers, and, historically, processing prices have been more volatile then fresh-market prices.
+Traditional processors are less likely to contract with small-acreage growers, and, historically, processing prices have been more volatile than fresh-market prices.
 Recently, however, there has been an increased interest in locally produced raspberries for their use in fruit wines, which can be an outlet for excess fruit.
 Fruit can also be frozen for later use in locally produced value-added processed products.
-For more information on marketing, consult Agricultural Alternatives: Fruit and Vegetable Marketing for Small-scale and Part-time Growers.
+For more information on marketing, consult Agricultural Alternatives: Fruit and Vegetable Marketing for Small-scale and Part-time Growers and Agricultural Alternatives: Developing a Roadside Market.

-Prices growers have reported obtaining for fresh-market red raspberries vary tremendously depending on location, from as little as $0.80 per pound pick-your-own in rural locations, to as high as $4.25 per ready-picked half-pint clamshell in locations near population centers.
-Processed raspberry prices in traditional outlets have typically been only one-third to one-half that obtained for fresh-market berries.
-Potential growers may wish to conduct a quick survey of prices obtained for red raspberries in their area before establishing their plantings.
+Prices growers have reported obtaining for fresh-market red raspberries vary tremendously depending on location—from as little as $1.50 per pound pick-your-own in rural locations, to as high as $5.00 per ready-picked half-pint clamshell in locations near population centers.
+Processed raspberry prices in traditional outlets typically have been only one-third to one-half that obtained for fresh-market berries.
+Potential growers should conduct a quick survey of local prices for red raspberries before establishing their plantings.

-While high prices can be obtained for red raspberries, these delicate fruits are susceptible to numerous diseases, require a great deal of labor for hand harvesting fresh-market fruit (machine harvest is an option only for berries that will be processed), and have a very short shelf life.
+While high prices can be obtained for red raspberries, these delicate fruits are susceptible to numerous diseases and insects (including spotted wing drosophila, a new invasive fruit fly that infests the fruit), require a great deal of labor for hand-harvesting fresh-market fruit (machine harvest is an option only for berries that will be processed), and have a very short shelf life.
 Therefore, the production of a good crop from year to year requires careful management.

 Red raspberries grow best on sunny sites with well-drained soil.
 Poorly drained soils usually have high clay content and low (less than 2 percent) organic matter content.
 The slope of the site should be no greater than 12 percent.
 Water may run off of a sloping site, but this does not necessarily mean that the soil is well drained.
-The soil pH should be between 5.5 and 6.5.
+The soil pH should be between 6.0 and 6.5.
 Soil tests should be conducted in the fall before spring planting.
 Soil test kits can be obtained from your local extension office.
-Depending or the previous use of the land, a nematode survey may be recommended.
-Do not use a site that was previously in sod because it can harbor root-feeding grubs and wireworms that can damage the raspberry roots.
-Also, red raspberry plantings should not follow Verticillium -susceptible crops, such as peppers, eggplant, tomatoes, potatoes, or strawberries.
-Soil that has been used to grow these crops should be either cropped for 5 to 8 years with a non- Verticillium susceptible crop or fumigated before planting.
-Depending on the results of a nematode survey, a cover crop of rapeseed plowed under and used as a green manure may be an option for fumigation.
-Cover cropping for at least a year with rye or sudangrass is a highly recommended practice that will help control weeds prior to planting the raspberry crop.
-Also, cover crops can be plowed under to add organic matter to the heavy soils that are prevalent in much of Pennsylvania.
+Do not use a site that was very recently in sod because it can harbor grubs and wireworms that can damage the raspberry roots.
+Also, red raspberry plantings should not follow Verticillium-susceptible crops, such as peppers, eggplant, tomatoes, potatoes, or strawberries.
+Soil that has been used to grow these crops should be either cropped for 5 to 8 years with a non-Verticillium-susceptible crop or fumigated before planting.
+Depending on the previous use of the land, a nematode survey may be recommended.
+If nematodes are present, a cover crop of rapeseed plowed under and used as a green manure may be an option for fumigation.
+Cover cropping for at least a year with rye or sudangrass is a highly recommended practice that will help control weeds prior to planting the raspberries.
+The cover crop can also be plowed under to provide additional organic matter, especially in heavier soils.

-The red raspberry plant has one of two growth habits: summer bearing or primocane.
+The red raspberry plant has one of two growth habits: summer bearing or everbearing.

-Some commonly grown cultivars of summer-bearing red raspberries are Boyne (early season), Nova and K81-6 (mid-season), and Taylor (late season).
-Commonly grown primocane-bearing cultivars are Caroline, which begins producing in mid- to late August; and Heritage, which beings producing in early September.
+Some commonly grown cultivars of summer-bearing red raspberries are Boyne (early season), Nova (mid-season), and Taylor (late season).
+Commonly grown primocane-bearing cultivars are Caroline and Joan J, which begin producing in mid- to late August; and Heritage, which beings producing in early September.
+The presence of spotted wing drosophila is making production of fall fruit on everbearers exceedingly difficult, so growers are encouraged to choose summer-bearing varieties, which are largely finished fruiting by the time this pest is present.

 Irrigation is highly recommended and will help ensure a more consistent crop from year to year.
 Trickle irrigation is greatly preferred over overhead irrigation because it adds water directly to the root zone and does not wet the fruit.
 Also, very little water is lost from evaporation.
 More information on irrigation can be found in Agricultural Alternatives: Irrigation for Fruit and Vegetable Production and Agricultural Alternatives: Drip Irrigation for Vegetable Production.

 Several insects and diseases can injure or destroy raspberries.
 Therefore, monitoring and controlling pests is important.
-Some pests affect the fruit while others attack the plant.
+Some pests, such as spotted wing drosophila, affect the fruit, while others, such as cane borers, attack the plant.
 Pest management involves many aspects of production, with pesticide application being only one.
 Try to use all available practices to reduce the potential for disease and insect damage.
 Many pest problems can be avoided through proper site selection, crop rotation, variety selection, soil treatment, and by planting disease-free plants.

 Harvest and Storage

 With summer-bearing red raspberries, the first significant crop is usually obtained during the third year after planting.
 Primocane-bearing plants usually yield a significant crop in the second year.
-At maturity (about 4 years old), plants will produce about 5,000 pounds of fruit per acre.
+At maturity (about four years old), plants should produce about 5,000 pounds of fruit per acre, though not all will be harvested in pick-your-own fields.
 Because of the extremely short shelf life of red raspberries, good postharvest practices are essential.

 Proper postharvest handling of raspberries is essential if you are to be a successful marketer.
 Cooling the berries to remove field heat and improve shelf life is especially important.
 Harvesting early in the day while temperatures are cool and then precooling the fruit before shipment significantly extends shelf life.